 A red dot with a number will appear beside the bell icon when someone likes or replies to your comment.
 Tap on the bell icon to view your notifications.

 Alternatively, you can choose to receive notifications via email.
 This feature can be enabled on your CBC Account Centre page.

 Follow other commenters to receive notifications whenever they post a comment.
 Select the commenter’s name or avatar, then select the FOLLOW button.

 If you see a comment that’s not in line with the Submission Guidelines, you can let us know by selecting the REPORT icon.
 This will alert our moderation team for further review.

 If you want to hide someone’s comments completely from your view, select the person’s name or avatar, then select the MUTE button.
 You can mute up to 200 commenters.
 Muting a commenter will also block them from following you.

 Comments are available on CBC.ca, but not on the CBC News app.
 As you browse CBC.ca, to find articles with comments open look for the blue comment icon beside the headline.

-CBC editorial staff select when and where our audience members can engage in conversation on all our community spaces.
 Online, we consider many things before deciding whether to open comments or not, including the type of moderation needed and the resources required to moderate, as well as legal issues (i.e. publication bans), etc.